Olivia MFSK: History

 The protocol was developed at the end of 2003 by Pawel Jalocha.
 The first on-the-air tests were performed by two radio amateurs, Fred OH/DK4ZC and Les VK2DSG, on the Europe-Australia path in the 20-meter amateur band.
 The tests proved that the protocol works well and can allow regular intercontinental radio contacts with as little as one watt RF power.
 Since 2005 Olivia has become a standard for digital data transfer under white noise, fading and multipath, flutter (polar path) and auroral conditions.

 Voluntary channelization

 Since Olivia signals can be decoded even when received signals are extremely weak, (signal-to-noise ratio of −14 dB), signals strong enough to be decoded are sometimes below the noise floor and therefore impossible to search for manually.
 As a result, amateur radio operators have voluntarily decided upon channelization for this mode.
 This channelization allows even imperceptibly weak signals to be properly tuned for reception and decoding.
-By common convention amateur stations initiate contacts utilizing either the 16/500 or 32/1000 modes and then switch to other modes to continue the conversation.
-The following table lists the common center frequencies used in the amateur radio bands.

-Following the introduction of new amateur radio digital modes and the resulting overlapping with the Olivia calling frequencies on some amateur radio bands, US radio amateur Tomas Hood NW7US consulted the members subscribed to an Olivia MFSK users newsgroup and created a new list of calling frequencies in November 2017.
+By common convention amateur stations initiate contacts utilizing the 8/250 mode and then switch to other wider-bandwidth modes to continue the conversation.
+The following table lists the common center frequencies used in the amateur radio bands, and is based on community collaboration after the introduction of new amateur radio digital modes and the resulting overlapping with the Olivia calling frequencies on some amateur radio bands.